ppy/osu-wiki/news/2024/2024-11-18-kel-lan-tournament-3-signups-now-open.md

 ![](/wiki/shared/news/2024-11-18-kel-lan-tournament-3/banner.jpg)

 KEL3 is a **2-day LAN** tournament located at the **Kinguin Esports Lounge in Gdańsk, Poland**, standing as the largest event of its kind in the country, where top-tier competition meets an incredible community experience.
-Depending on the amount of accepted invites by special guests, only certain amount of people will qualify to the tournament.
+Depending on the amount of accepted invites by special guests, only a certain amount of people will qualify for the tournament.

 [Signups](https://forms.gle/Kgzww5LPQuwiJMBTA) are open and will run until the **2nd of December**, and the Qualifiers will take place online between **4th–18th December**.

-*If you signed up for the tournament, you need to join the [Discord](https://discord.com/invite/TSgMXsaZRR)!
+*If you signed up for the tournament, you need to join the [Discord server](https://discord.com/invite/TSgMXsaZRR)!
 Travel and accommodation expenses are the responsibility of participants and are not covered by the hosts.*

 This 2-day event during **February 8th-9th** features a major tournament alongside bundle of side events, all streamed from the [KEL3](https://www.twitch.tv/kinguin_lounge) Twitch channel!